Lewis Hilton

 Lewis Alexander Hilton (born 22 October 1993) is an English professional footballer who plays for the Tampa Bay Rowdies in USL Championship.

 Career

 Early career

 Hilton spent five years playing for Plymouth Argyle as a youngster before spending a year with Exeter City.
 He then spent time at Hartpury College where he played against his future teammate Callum Ross.
-While at Hartpury College, Lewis worked with the PASS4Soccer Scholarships Agency to secure his scholarship at Young Harris College.
+While at Hartpury College, Lewis worked with the Pro PASS4Soccer Scholarships Agency to secure his scholarship at Young Harris College.

 College and amateur

 Hilton played four years of college soccer at Young Harris College between 2012 and 2015.
 While at Young Harris, Hilton was named two-time NSCAA All-American, and in 2015 also earned Division II Conference Commissioners Association Men's Soccer All-American honors.

 While at college, Hilton played with Premier Development League side Ocala Stampede in 2014 and 2015.

 Professional career

 Hilton signed with United Soccer League club Charlotte Independence in January 2016.

 Hilton signed with USL side Saint Louis FC in January 2018.

 Hilton joined the Tampa Bay Rowdies on 17 December 2019.
+In November 2024, Hilton re-signed with the 2025 USL Championship season.